webjetcms/webjetcms/docs/en/developer/guidelines/gitlab.md

 ### How and when to create a Merge Request

 You create a Merge Request in Gitlab.
-In the corresponding project, select the left menu **Repository-\&gt;Branches**.
+In the corresponding project, select the left menu **Repository->Branches**.
 For each Branch (except master) you will see **Merge request button**, click on it.

 Fill in the form **Title**, it should be **identical to the name branche**, e.g. `feature/47419-monitorovanie-servera`.
 If the gateway is still unfinished enter the title prefix **WIP:** (Work In Progress), i.e. `WIP: feature/47419-monitorovanie-servera`.